-- 4.1.1 The trial trench evaluation is to consist of the excavation of nine trenches within the site, with the principal aim of locating and identifying the level of preservation of the putative Roman road in the western part of the site and to test anomalies and 'blank' areas identified on the previous geophysical surveys (ASDU 2012a and 2012b).
-Three of the trenches will be 40m by 2m and targeted on the putative Roman road, Trenches AT1 to AT3 (Fig 2).
-The remaining six trenches will be targeted on 'blank' areas of the geophysical survey in the eastern part of the site, Trenches AT4 to AT9 (Fig 2).
-Prior to the excavation of the trenches, photographs will be taken showing the condition of the site and service checks will be undertaken utilising service plans and a cable avoidance tool (CAT and Genny). - 4.1.2 The trenches will be excavated by mechanical excavator fitted with a toothless ditching bucket, under direct supervision of a suitably experiences and qualified archaeologist at all times.
-Topsoil and subsoil will be excavated from the trenches in stratigraphic order to natural geology, significant archaeological remains or a safe working depth of 1.2m, whichever is encountered first.
-The topsoil and subsoil will be kept separate with the topsoil stockpiled on one side of the trench and subsoil the other, they will also be systematically checked, both by eye and metal detector, and any finds will be retained. - 4.1.3 Upon completion of the mechanical excavation of the trenches, they will be hand cleaned and any archaeological features identified will be investigated and recorded.
+- 4.1.1 The trial trench evaluation is to consist of the excavation of ten 30m by 2m trenches within the proposed site, with the principal aim being to identify whether archaeological remains survive within the site (Fig 2).
+The trench array has been designed to avoid service constraints.
+Prior to the excavation of the trenches, photographs will be taken showing the condition of the site and service checks will be undertake utilising service plans and a cable avoidance tool (CAT and Genny). - 4.1.2 The trenches will be excavated by mechanical excavator fitted with a toothless ditching bucket, under direct supervision of a suitably experienced and qualified archaeologist at all times.
+Topsoil and subsoil will be excavated from the trenches in stratigraphic order to natural geology, significant archaeological remains or a safe working depth of 1m, whichever is encountered first.
+The topsoil and subsoil will be kept separate, with topsoil stockpiled on one side of the trench and subsoil the other, they will also be systematically checked, both by eye and metal detector, and any finds will be retained. - 4.1.3 Upon completion of the mechanical excavation of the trenches, they will be hand cleaned and any archaeological features will be investigated and recorded.
 Any finds or environmental material recovered will be returned to OA North's office in Lancaster for processing and assessment.
-If potentially significant archaeological remains are identified, the archaeologist will inform the client and their representative. - 4.1.4 Once the trenches have been fully recorded, the client and the Planning Officer (Archaeology) for LCCHET will be given the opportunity to view the trenches.
-Once they are satisfied with the works the trenches will be backfilled by mechanical excavator, photographs will then be taken to show the condition the site is being left.
+If potentially significant archaeological remains are identified, the archaeologist will inform the client and their representative. - 4.1.4 Following completion of the recording of the trenches, the client and the local curator will be given the opportunity to view the trenches.
+Once they are satisfied with the works the trenches will be backfilled by the mechanical excavator.
+Once the trenches have been backfilled, photographs will be taken to show the condition of the site.